simo-11/arcsim/simo/docs/mesh.md

 ## processing of obj lines
 ### v - vertex
-coordinates are stored asinitial values of Node's plastic embedding and old and current position
+coordinates are stored as initial values of Node's plastic embedding and old and current position
 ```
 Vec3 x;
 linestream >> x[0] >> x[1] >> x[2];